giellalt/giellalt.github.io/dicts/nds/NDSConfiguration.md

 # Configuration

-Each instance ("project") of NDS is defined by a corresponding configuration file, stored in `configs/PROJECT.config.yaml`.
+Each instance (sometimes referred to as _"project"_) of NDS is defined by a corresponding configuration file, stored in `configs/PROJECT.config.yaml`.
 There are also many templates, or "inactive" configuration files in the same folder, named with a `.in` suffix, such as `configs/sanit.config.yaml.in`.

-Previously there was functionality to also load these files, and to allow the development server to run using only an existing `.in` file.
-To simplify, that functionality no longer exists, and the `.in` files only remain as templates.

 # Overview

 The format is [YAML](https://quickref.me/yaml).
-Note that all strings should be quoted with double-quoted strings to prevent ["The Norway Problem"](1) (an unquoted string `no`, will be interpreted as `false` - unquoted `yes` and `no` are legal ways to specify `true` and `false` in YAML).
+To prevent ["The Norway Problem"](1), all strings should be quoted with double-quotes (an unquoted string `no`, will be interpreted as `false` - unquoted `yes` and `no` are legal ways to specify `true` and `false` in YAML).

-A schema of valid and required fields is specified in `configs/config_schema.json`.
-On starting the server in production mode, as well as when running `dev` and `test`, the configuration file will be checked for validity against the schema.
-This document serves as a more human readable description of the configuration schema.
+The file `configs/config_schema.json` is the actual schema file that will be checked on startup.
+If anything is wrong in the config, the application will not run.
+There are also descriptions in that file, but this document serves as a more human-readable version of it.

+# Schema

+## Top-level mapping

 The configuration file is divided into several main sections, each a key in a top-level mapping: